 - severe infections, including HIV and hepatitis C

 ITP occurs when the body attacks its own platelets, increasing the risk of bleeding and purpuric rashes.
-In newborns whose mothers have ITP, reduced platelet count can also lead to purpura.
+A reduced platelet count in newborns whose mothers have ITP can also lead to purpura.

 Diseases that impair bone marrow function may restrict the body’s ability to make platelets, and attack bone marrow, such as:

 The main symptom of purpura is a purplish-red rash just beneath the skin’s surface.
+This rash may appear dark brown or black on darker skin tones.
 The rash can appear anywhere on the body, including on mucous membranes such as the lining of the mouth.